FAIRsharing/json-schema-tools/README.md

 #### Separating syntactic and semantic layers:
 ![alt text](assets/separation_of_concerns.png "Separation of semantic and syntactic concerns")

-In order to cope with both the semantic and syntactic concerns, the semantic layer was separated from the schemas and included in context files inspired by the **JSON-LD** specification.
-Each schema is bound to a set of context files (through mapping files) that deliver the ontology terms identifiers for each of the schemas properties.
+In order to cope with both the semantic and syntactic concerns, the semantic layer was separated from the schemas and included in context files following the **JSON-LD** specification.
+Each schema is bound to a set of context files (through mapping files) that deliver the ontology term identifiers for each of the schemas properties.
-<br/> This allows to easily reuse or extend existing schemas or networks with new vocabulary terms and to have different ontology
+<br/> This allows to easily reuse or extend existing schemas or networks with new vocabulary terms and to have different mappings to ontologies
 living side by side, for different purposes and different communities.

-This repository provides a python 3 toolkit that helps users create, compare, merge and explore schemas and their associated context files in order to increase the existing pool of **machine** and **human readable models** that describe the **syntactic** and **semantic constrains** of an object **metadata**.
+This repository provides a python3 toolkit that helps users create, compare, merge and explore schemas and their associated context files.
+It thus provides the means to increase the existing pool of **machine** and **human readable models** that describe the **syntactic** and **semantic constrains** of an object **metadata**.
-<br/> This is very important, especially in the context of data **Findability**, **Accessibility**, **Integrability** and **Reusablity** ([FAIR](https://www.nature.com/articles/sdata201618))
+<br/> This is an essential functionality, in the context of data **Findability**, **Accessibility**, **Integrability** and **Reusablity** ([FAIR](https://www.nature.com/articles/sdata201618))
-where a lot of representations are still too verbose and lack machine readability.
+especially when considering the representation of minimal information checklists, which are often textual artefacts, lacking machine readability.

 #### Inputs
-The input networks used to create the toolkit can be found as follow:
+The tested input networks required to create the toolkit are the following:
 - Minimum Information About Cell Assays: **[MIACA](https://github.com/FAIRsharing/mircat/tree/master/miaca)**
 - Minimum Information About Cell Migration Experiments: **[MIACME](https://github.com/FAIRsharing/mircat/tree/master/miacme)**
 - Data Tag Suite: **DATS** [schemas](https://github.com/datatagsuite/schema) and [context](https://github.com/datatagsuite/context)